Getting Pregnant Without Periods – Is It Possible?

 Is It Possible to Ovulate and Get Pregnant Without Menstruation?

 Yes, it is very much possible to ovulate and get pregnant without your periods.
 This is most likely the case with women who face the problem of irregular periods.
 It is important to understand that ovulation is important for getting pregnant and if you have your periods regularly, then you would be ovulating regularly too.
 This means you can get pregnant.
-However, women who have irregular periods may not have their periods regularly, but they would still be ovulating, which means they can get pregnant even if they do not have their period.
+However, women who have irregular periods need to be evaluated, to find the cause of irregular menstrual cycle like PCOD and hyperprolactinemia which can be treated with ovulation induction by a gynaecologist.
 So if you are wondering can pregnancy occur without menstruation, the answer is yes.

 While the end of your cycle is indicated by the presence of periods, there are no signs to clearly indicate that your ovulation cycle has begun.
 It’s possible to ovulate and not know about it at all.
 In fact, if you’ve been pregnant for a while, you wouldn’t probably come to know of it immediately, since you’ve had irregular periods anyway!
 This is also why you shouldn’t really depend upon your lack of regular menstrual cycles as a form of birth control if you’re not looking to get pregnant.